ioggstream/python-course/sparql-101/01-knowledge.md

 in a graph structure,
 where each node is a concept and the edges are the relationships between them.

+Here is an excerpt from the Python encyclopedia voice of Dbpedia:

 ```mermaid
 graph LR